AdsJumbo/AdsJumbo.com/README.md

 - For interstitial ad, please invoke in .cs code in the appropriate moment (use as many times as you like):
 <pre><code>interstitialAd.ShowInterstitialAd("your_app_id");</code></pre>

-# Step 3: Submit the App to the Review process (for WinForm / WPF apps & games)
+# Step 3: Submit the App to the Review process
 Hit the button "Request Activation"</br>
 When your game is approved, your ads will be live and you can see real-time reports under your dashboard and enjoy your earnings!</br>
 NOTE: The limit of ad units in the app is not limited, you can use them as much as you want.